-As a leading NetSuite Solution Provider, we are often asked questions related to NetSuite pricing and licensing.
+As a leading NetSuite Solution Provider, we are often asked questions related to NetSuite pricing and licensing structure.

 - What's NetSuite's pricing model?

-- How can I save money on NetSuite cost?
+- How can I save money on NetSuite licensing costs?

-Therefore we bundled all of our best content together for create "The Ultimate NetSuite Pricing Guide".
+Therefore we bundled (and updated for November 2023) all of our best content together to create "The Ultimate NetSuite Pricing & Licensing Guide for 2023".

-And ultimately to help NetSuite buyers avoid saying: "if only I had known..."
+And ultimately to help first time NetSuite buyers avoid saying: "if only I had known..."

 Table of Contents

 Chapter 1: Exploring Different Paths to NetSuite Licensing

 If you're new to NetSuite, you might think that reaching out directly to NetSuite is the best option to finding out how much NetSuite is going to cost you.
 However, NetSuite actually offers several ways to get licenses and services, each with its own advantages and disadvantages.
 In this chapter, we will explore these different options to help you determine the best approach for your specific needs.

 NetSuite's direct sales organization is made up of industry-specific telesales representatives who excel in generating ERP leads for their solutions.
 They provide their own professional services and an implementation methodology called SuiteSuccess, which guarantees to have clients up and running on NetSuite within 100 days.
 While SuiteSuccess is suitable for simpler needs and specific industries, it may not be the ideal choice for larger organizations with more complex requirements.

 Choosing to work directly with NetSuite provides customers with a direct line to the software vendor and its dedicated team.
 This approach is particularly beneficial for those who value a well-structured sales process and require support for large-scale global deployments.
 However, it's important to note that some customers have expressed concerns about a lack of transparency in pricing information during the sales process, and the direct sales team may not have the same level of expertise as experienced consulting organizations.